Graphic Packaging Holding (GPK)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Graphic Packaging Holding’s ROIC averaged 3.6 percentage point increases each year.
+Fortunately, Graphic Packaging Holding’s ROIC averaged 2.1 percentage point increases over the last few years.
 This is a good sign, and we hope the company can continue improving.

 11. Balance Sheet Assessment

-12. Key Takeaways from Graphic Packaging Holding’s Q3 Results
+12. Key Takeaways from Graphic Packaging Holding’s Q4 Results

-It was good to see Graphic Packaging Holding narrowly top analysts’ revenue expectations this quarter.
-We were also glad its EPS outperformed Wall Street’s estimates.
-On the other hand, its full-year EBITDA guidance missed and its full-year revenue guidance fell slightly short of Wall Street’s estimates.
-Overall, this quarter could have been better.
-The stock traded down 4.2% to $14.99 immediately following the results.
+We enjoyed seeing Graphic Packaging Holding beat analysts’ revenue expectations this quarter.
+On the other hand, its full-year EBITDA guidance missed and its EPS fell short of Wall Street’s estimates.
+Overall, this was a weaker quarter.
+The stock traded down 5.7% to $13.94 immediately after reporting.

 13. Is Now The Time To Buy Graphic Packaging Holding?

 Graphic Packaging Holding doesn’t pass our quality test.
-First off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its projected EPS for the next year is lacking.
+For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its expanding operating margin shows the business has become more efficient, the downside is its projected EPS for the next year is lacking.
 On top of that, its unit sales declined.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.